 5+ - 5+

-This convention provides specialised sequences for accurate bidding of hands with 2 suits of 5 or more cards each.
+This convention provides specialised sequences for accurate bidding of hands with 2 suits of 5 or more cards & <7LTC.

 ♦ ♣ ♥ ♠

-provides starting with the opening bid that describe hands with 5-5 or
+provides starting with the opening bid to announce hands with 2 5+ card

 Other singletons count 1